Nuclear power in Bangladesh

 More recently, in 2001 Bangladesh adopted a national Nuclear Power Action Plan.
 On 24 June 2007, Bangladesh's government announced plans to build a nuclear power plant to meet electricity shortages.
 In May 2010, Bangladesh entered into a civilian nuclear agreement with the Russian Federation.
 It also has framework agreements for peaceful nuclear energy applications with the US, France and China.

 In February 2011, Bangladesh reached an agreement with Russia to build the 2,400 megawatt (MW) Ruppur Nuclear Power Plant with two reactors, each of which will generate 1,200 MW of power.
 The nuclear power plant will be built at Rooppur, on the banks of the Padma River, in the Ishwardi subdistrict of Pabna, in the northwest of the country.

 The inter-governmental agreement (IGA) was officially signed on 2 November 2011.

 Estimated cost of the contract is US$12.65 billion.
 As per the Revised Annual Development Programme for 2024-2025, a total of BDT 73,746.06 crore had been spent on the project by June 2024.

 On 29 May 2013 Bangladesh's Prime Minister declared that a second 2 GW nuclear power plant will be constructed in the southern region of the country.
 In 2019, site selection was still in progress, with a focus on the coastal region at the Bay of Bengal.

 Bangladesh received the first shipment of uranium fuel from Russia for its first nuclear power station in October 2023, making it the world's 33rd nuclear energy producer.

+On 28 April 2026, fuel loading began at unit-1 of the Rooppur plant, transitioning the project into the commissioning phase.
+The first 300 MW are expected to be added to the national grid by late July or early August 2026, with full 1,200 MW output from the first unit anticipated by early 2027.